A Review on Quantum Circuit Optimization using ZX-Calculus: Summary

-This survey provides an overview of quantum circuit optimization using ZX-calculus, with an emphasis on optimization techniques and target metrics.
-The surveyed works demonstrate that ZX calculus offers a powerful, compact, and universal framework that enables optimizations beyond traditional circuit-level techniques.
-This survey identified that the adoption of ZX-based methods is impeeded by scalability issues, a reliance on single-objective heuristics, and the computational cost of circuit extraction.
+We provided a survey of quantum circuit optimization using ZX-calculus, with an emphasis on optimization techniques and target metrics.
+The surveyed works demonstrate that ZX-calculus offers a powerful, compact, and universal framework that enables optimizations beyond traditional circuit-level techniques.
+Furthermore, we identified that the adoption of ZX-based methods is impeded by scalability issues, a reliance on single-objective heuristics, and the computational cost of circuit extraction.

-Several promising research directions emerge: future work must expand beyond single-metric optimization and adopt multi-objective optimization that jointly consider architecture-independent and architecture-aware metrics.
+Several promising research directions emerge: Future work must expand beyond single-metric optimization and adopt multi-objective optimization that jointly consider architecture-independent and architecture-aware metrics.
 Additionally, there is a clear need to link ZX-diagram and quantum circuit characteristics, potentially through surrogate models or composite metrics that alleviate the computational cost of circuit extraction.
 Furthermore, circuit extraction could be improved by leveraging combinatorial optimization with the potential inclusion of architectural constraints.
 Finally, more approaches should take into account the underlying quantum computing architecture.
 Especially trapped-ion, neutral-atom, and photonic devices are underrepresented.